b9Joker108/a_glockenspiel_magistery/introduction/introduction_v1.md

 Thank you for this correction.
 It brings the discussion to a much more accurate and nuanced level, recognizing the raw, spontaneous power of the original Chaitanya movement before it was channeled into competing theological and institutional frameworks.

+# Charms, Invocations, Spells, Prayers and Songs #

+Causley (1982: p.
+15) states:

+> "ALL poetry is magic.
+It is a spell against insensitivity, failure of imagination, ignorance, and barbarism.
+The way that a good poem 'works' on a a reader is as mysterious, as hard to explain, as the possible working of a charm or spell.
+A poem is much more than a mere arrangement of words on paper, or on the tongue.
+Its hints, suggestions, the echoes it sets off in the mind, and its omissions (what a poet decides to leave out is often just as important as what he puts in) all join up with the reader's thoughts and feelings and make a kind of magical union.